Learning High-Order Relationships of Brain Regions: Experiments

-We report $r$ values by CPM in Table \ref{tab:main}.
-As we can see, \mname{} outperforms the state-of-the-art predictive models on $7$ datasets, with an average improvement of \avgimp{}.
-Moreover, \mname{} outperforms all other deep learning baselines in efficiency, with $87\%$ faster than the next fastest one (BrainNetTF).
+\paragraph{Results} We report $r$ values by CPM in Table \ref{tab:abide} and Table \ref{tab:main}.
+As we can see, on the ABIDE dataset, \mname{} consistently outperforms all the baselines on different targets, with an average improvement of $8.8\%$ compared to the state-of-the-art model.
+On the ABCD dataset, \mname{} outperforms the state-of-the-art predictive models on $7$ datasets of ABCD, with an average improvement of \avgimp{}.
+The results demonstrate our model is able to learn informative hyperedges towards different phenotypic outcomes from fMRI data of various brain states.
+Rest 1 is the only dataset that our model reaches the second-best.
+We conduct analyses and propose the potential reasons in Appendix~\ref{app:why_fail}.

+Further, the comparison between our model and the pairwise baseline demonstrates the superiority of incorporating high-order relationships over relying solely on pairwise ones.

+\paragraph{Runtime} \mname{} outperforms all other deep learning baselines in efficiency, with $87\%$ faster than the second-fastest one (BrainNetTF).
 Refer to Appendix \ref{app:runtime} for more runtime details.

 \paragraph{Ablation Studies} We conduct an ablation study on the effect of our masking mechanism.
-Specifically, we compare our model with $3$ variants: 1) \mname$_\mathrm{RndMask}$: Replace the learnable masks with randomized masks with the same sparsity at the beginning of training.
+Specifically, we compare our model with $3$ variants: 1) \mname$_\mathrm{RndMask}$: Replace the learnable masks with random masks with the same sparsity, initialized at the beginning of training.
 2) \mname$_\mathrm{NoMask}$: Do not mask at all, which means all nodes and their features are visible to each head.
 3) \mname$_\mathrm{SoftMask}$: Remove the indicator function and use $p^k_{\theta, i}$ directly in Equation \ref{equ:shallow}.
 Ablation results are shown in Table \ref{tab:ablation_mask}.
 We find the original \mname{} and the \mname$_\mathrm{SoftMask}$ outperform all other variants, which demonstrates the effect of learnable masks.
-Moreover, the original \mname{} is better than its soft version \mname$_\mathrm{SoftMask}$, which demonstrates our sparse and succinct representations reserve more relevant information than smooth ones.
-Other ablation studies such as the choices of the number of hyperedges and choices of $\beta$ can be found in Appendix \ref{sec:ablation}.
+Moreover, the original \mname{} is better than its soft version \mname$_\mathrm{SoftMask}$, which demonstrates our sparse and succinct representations preserve better information than smooth ones.
+Other ablation studies such as the choices of the number of hyperedges and choices of $\beta$ can be found in Appendix \ref{app:beta}.

+\paragraph{Additional Experiments on Synthetic Dataset} Since there are no ground-truth hyperedges in real-world datasets of learning informative hyperedges towards a specific outcome, we construct a synthetic dataset to verify if our model can recover the correct hyperedge structure under the MIMR objective.
+We use the precision, recall, and F1 score to measure the correctness of the learned hyperedges with respect to the ground truth.
+Although it is challenging to learn hyperedges when only supervised by the task label, we find that our model reaches high performances, with an average improvement of 28.3\% in terms of the F1 score, compared to the strongest baselines.
+Details about the synthetic experiments can be found in Appendix \ref{app:syn}.